kriller500/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly |script replace all characters A and c from input to Z and e respectively.
 18-letteronly |script remove all c and C from input 21-reverse |script reverses input
+22-users_and_homes |script displays all users and their home directories, sorted by users.